drivly/tailwind.do/README.md

 # ⛅ Tailwind.do - Tailwind-on-demand

 Generates CSS based on Tailwind classes used in your HTML, all without needing to setup a build step.
+Using Twind, this Worker has feature parity with Tailwind 3.0, giving you the full power of Tailwind without the bloat.

 ### Setting up
 All you need to do is send a request to our API with the URL you want us to scan, and we'll send back a already setup HTML doc with your classes inlined.
 You can also request a CSS file as well.